The Gunny Sack

 chilled dough on a floured surface

-Remove the pie crust dough from the refrigerator, remove the plastic wrap and place the dough on a floured surface.
+Remove the pie crust dough from the refrigerator, remove the plastic wrap, and place the dough on a floured surface.

 pie crust rolled out on a silicone mat

 Transfer the dough to the pie plate and press it onto the bottom and sides of the plate.
+Then, use a knife or kitchen shears to trim the excess dough.

 fingers fluting a pie crust